 Mr. Griffis tries cases for corporate clients in high-stakes pharmaceutical and medical device products liability litigation, and in serial litigation cases of national importance.
-His most recent trial victory, with team partner Buffy Mims, was to force a favorable settlement on the last day before closing arguments in a 26-year-old personal-injury case in the Civil District Court for Orleans Parish, Louisiana, an American Tort Reform Association-certified hellhole jurisdiction.
+His most recent trial victory was to force a favorable settlement on the last day before closing arguments in a 26-year-old personal-injury case in the Civil District Court for Orleans Parish, Louisiana, an American Tort Reform Association-certified hellhole jurisdiction.
 Ezeb v.
 Sandoz Pharm.
 Corp., No. 1992-20622 (La.
 Civ.
 D. Ct.
 June 21, 2016).

 Mr. Griffis earlier won a defense verdict in a pharmaceutical personal-injury case in federal court in Tampa, Florida, with the jury out for less than forty-five minutes after a three-week trial.
 Dopson-Troutt v.
 Novartis Pharm.
 Corp., No. 8:06-cv-1708-T-24-EAJ (M.D.
 Fl.
 April 9, 2013).
 He tried a bellwether hernia mesh case in Texas that resulted in a defense victory after the jury was out for less than an hour, putting an end to the entire litigation.
 See Crowson v.
 Davol, Inc., No. A-03-CA-668-SS, slip op.
 (W.D.
 Tex.
 June 10, 2004).
 Mr. Griffis has won other pharma cases, in which plaintiffs were seeking millions in settlement, both at trial and by summary judgment victories as trial approached.
 He has successfully defended the Firm’s victories in multiple appellate forums, and has argued before the Seventh Circuit Court of Appeals.